Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Ultra-slow roll inflation in Horndeski gravity

-The location and height of the peak are sensitive to the model parameters at the level of the second decimal place, corresponding to moderate fine tuning.
-The small oscillations following the peak arise from cumulative $\dot{\phi}$-dependent effects induced by the kinetic structure of $G_3(X)$, which are absent in more conventional treatments.
 The pronounced oscillations in the power spectrum arise from the sharp, non-adiabatic nature of the transition into the USR phase.
-Modes on the left of the peak ($k<k_{\mathrm{peak}}$) exited the horizon prior to this transition; having already frozen out, they remain unaffected and smooth.
-Conversely, modes on the right ($k>k_{\mathrm{peak}}$) were still deep inside the horizon during the transition.
+In this framework, the kinetic structure of $G_3(X)$ introduces cumulative $\dot{\phi}$-dependent effects—absent in more conventional treatments—that modulate this behavior.
+Physically, modes on the left of the peak ($k<k_{\mathrm{peak}}$) exited the horizon prior to this transition; having already frozen out, they remain unaffected and smooth.
+Conversely, modes on the right ($k>k_{\mathrm{peak}}$) are still deep inside the horizon during the transition.
 These sub-horizon modes experienced the sharp change in the background dynamics while oscillating, inducing phase shifts that result in the observed constructive and destructive interference pattern.
-In case (b), which is also shown in Fig. \ref{f3}, the earlier transition intercepts larger modes during their horizon exit, extending the oscillations to the left of the peak.
+In case (b), shown in Fig. \ref{f3}, the transition occurs earlier and intercepts larger modes during their horizon exit, extending these oscillations to the left of the peak.